Death Spiral

 On the other side of Death, my perspective shifted.
 Where it once seemed like all hope was lost, I could now see the truth.
 A part of me had died, a part that was never coming back.
 And yet, when I gathered up the strength to look around again, I saw parts of me that hadn’t died.
 Parts that were, in fact, now more alive.

-With our losses now behind us, we begin again.
+With our losses behind us, we can begin again.

-I’m standing again in Death’s wake, and once again, it has rocked me to my core.
+I’m standing once more in Death’s wake, and again it has rocked me to my core.

-After throwing myself heavily into my passion projects for months and months on end, I have nothing to show for it.
-All attempts toward success in my professional life, so far, have done nothing but leave me moneyless and desperate, alienated from my friends and family, faithless towards a path I once worshiped, and mourning the life I thought I was going to be leading.
-I’ve become so far removed from the parts of my ambitions that gave me peace and joy, that all that is left behind is bitterness and despair.
-It’s time for me to change tactics - a reality that has hit me harder than I thought it could.
+After throwing myself heavily into my work for months and months on end, I am desperately struggling just to stay afloat.
+All attempts toward success in my professional life, thus far, have done nothing but leave me moneyless and miserable, alienated from my friends and family, faithless towards a path I once worshiped, and deeply cynical about my future.
+I have been driving my head again and again into a brick wall, and for the sake of my wellbeing, it’s time for me to acquiesce my current plans and surrender to the unknown - a reality that has hit me far harder than I thought it could.

-With tremendous resistance and unshakable fear, I gave up.
-I let the idea of who I was, where I was going, and when I would get there die.
+With tremendous resistance and unshakable fear, I am giving up.
+I am letting the idea of who I am, where I’m going, and when I will get there die completely.

-I let myself cry for days, grief wracking my entire being once again.
-As many times as I have encountered Death, it never feels different.
-Without being able to see what’s on the other side, all that was clear to me was an ending, a sacrifice, an abandoning of a part of me that I had worked hard to cultivate.
+For days, I have been wracked with grief.
+As many times as I have encountered Death, it never feels any different.
+My future is unforeseen—all that is clear to me now is an ending, a sacrifice, an abandoning of a part of myself that I have worked long and hard to cultivate.

-And yet, one day, I woke up feeling relief.
-I had begun to shake off the skin of an old self, and with it, a need to fit myself into a box that wasn’t meant for me.
-I mourned the loss of who I was desperately trying to be, and accepted the truth: I was a square peg in a round hole, an elephant in a room three sizes too small for it.
+Yet, in my recent days, I have waken up feeling relief.
+I’ve begun to shake off the skin of an old self, and with it, a need to fit myself into a box that isn’t meant for me.
+I have been a square peg in a round hole, an elephant in a room three sizes too small.

-No longer was I going to be a person who felt the need to constantly hustle to prove my worth, clinging on to any ounce of validation I could get, and relentlessly self-sabotaging in the process.
-It was not going to be a quick and easy process; grief does not have a schedule, it ebbs and flows and takes it’s time.
-But I was already seeing the light at the end of the tunnel.
-I could accept that there was something beyond this life that I had known so far.
+It’s not going to be an easy process—grief does not have a schedule, it ebbs and flows and takes it’s meandering time—but I am already seeing the light at the end of the tunnel.
+I can accept that there is something bigger and brighter beyond the life that I have known so far.

 .